 There are whispers of Kampot’s magic, an addictive little location despite the fact that it doesn’t have a whole lot going on.
 Especially when compared to the nearby hustle and bustle of Sihanoukville and Phnom Penh.

-En route to our next destination from Phnom Pehn, we arrived knowing very little but were intrigued to see why Kampot and the nearby beach town of Kep was climbing the tourist trail.
+En route to our next destination from Phnom Penh, we arrived knowing very little but were intrigued to see why Kampot and the nearby beach town of Kep were climbing the tourist trail.
 And, for some strange reason, we too were gripped by the scruff when two nights turned into six.

 Clearly, there is something in the water.
 Or maybe their peppercorns hold some sort of crack-like substance that prevents the bag from reaching the back and the feet from heading to the bus stop

 Either way, do it.
 Visit Kampot.
 Rent a bike.
 Explore the villages.
 Eat a happy pizza.
 Laze by the river.
-Enjoy a 2 for 1 beer.
+Enjoy a 2-for-1 beer.
 Make some new friends.
 Visit Kep.
 Taste the pepper.
 See the salt.
-And enjoy the mystic meg of the Cambodia.
+And enjoy the mystic meg of Cambodia.

 We certainly did.